awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

           eks.amazonaws.com/role-arn: arn:aws:iam::111122223333:role/AmazonEKSLoadBalancerControllerRole
       ```

-   1. Create the service account on your cluster\.
+   1. Create the Kubernetes service account on your cluster\.
+The Kubernetes service account named `aws-load-balancer-controller` is annotated with the IAM role that you created named *AmazonEKSLoadBalancerControllerRole*\.

       ```
       kubectl apply -f aws-load-balancer-controller-service-account.yaml